AceCentre/GridWizV2/README.md

 # GridWizV2

+> GridWiz is a simple app that makes custom Grid 3 grid sets

-A re-write of GridWiz written in C++
+This repo contains the re-write of GridWiz in C++.

+This re-write is mainly to provide an oppertunity for me (@GavinHenderson) to learn Qt and re-learn C++ to allow me to use it in future projects.